COVID-19 Town Council News

 - The operation of the planning system remains on an ‘email’ basis, as the Council are a consultee in the process, not the decision-maker.
 Residents are encouraged to contact their local Town Councillor if they have any issues/concerns on any live planning application, which can be viewed on the Wiltshire Council website.

-- Work with Wiltshire Council and colleagues across the county is ongoing in respect of cemetery provision, to increase capacity to achieve a state of readiness to allow funerals to take place in a dignified yet efficient manner at volume.
+- Work with Wiltshire Council and colleagues across the county is ongoing in respect of cemetery provision, so funerals continue to take place in a dignified yet efficient manner.

-- The Council run play areas will stay open and we will continue to ensure health and safety inspections take place as normal.
+- The Council run play areas are open and we will continue to ensure health and safety inspections take place as normal.
 Please follow the guidance notices posted around each play area.

 - Residents can use public spaces for exercise but are reminded to follow the latest government advice on accessing green spaces safely.

 - The lake is open to the public, please remember to use the one-way system set up around the lake to encourage social distancing.
 Please follow the guidance on accessing green spaces safely and meeting people outside.

 - Please continue to check the Jubilee Lake Tea Rooms Facebook page, for latest news on opening days and hours.
-They will provide a takeaway service only and all seating has been removed.
+They will provide a takeaway service only and all seating has been removed at present.
+This may change in accordance with the government roadmap out of lockdown.

-- The Town Council’s public toilets at Borough Fields and Jubilee Lake are open for the moment.
+- The Town Council’s public toilets at Borough Fields and Jubilee Lake are open.
 Cleaning of the toilets will take place as normal.

 - The Youth Services operated by The Rise Trust will continue to operate once a week [on Tuesdays].

 The Town Council continues to closely follow Government advice and encourage the public to also follow the official advice from the Government to social distance, wear face masks and stay home if told to do so, or are symptomatic.
 Any changes to the situation at the Town Council will be communicated on the Council website and social media pages.